cerc-io/ts-nitro/packages/example-web-app/README.md

 * Wait for `New peer found` log in console and check `window.msgService.peers` to see if peers have exchanged info

-* Call method `window.directFund` with peer id of other browser and check logs
+* Call method `window.directFund` with address of the other browser client and check logs

   * For example, call directFund in Alice browser with Bob's address